 In 1955, he returned to Seattle to begin his practice.
 He chose dermatology as his specialty because it provided him with a sense of independence in not having to rely on hospitals or physician referrals.
 He chose to rent an office in the Medical Dental Building, but was told by the building manager that there was no space available.
 Doubting this to be true, he called a friend, Stimson Bulliitt, and related his experience.
 Shortly thereafter, the building manager came to his home and offered him office space.

 Dr. Harris became a well respected dermatologist with a well-known practice reputed to be the largest west of the Rockies.
 He was honored in 1989, by the Black Heritage Society of Washington State as a black pioneer in dermatology.

 In August 2002, Dr. Harris was inducted into the University of Iowa Hall of Fame during the half time season opener.
-He attended this event with his grandson and it was his first visit to the University since he graduated.
+He attended this event with his grandson; it was his first visit to the university since he graduated.

 Oral history by Mary Henry, March 4, 1989; Phuong Cat Le, "Donor Honors Seattle Legend with $1.3 Million Park," Seattle Post-Intelligencer, November 12, 2002; Christine Clarridge, "Anonymous Donor Gives $1.3 Million for Central Area Park in Honor of Doctor," The Seattle Times, November 12, 2002.

 Note: This essay was updated on March 26, 2007, and revised on September 2, 2014.